olafbooij/bats/README.md

 This repository contains the full Cuda implementations of our efficient event-based SNN simulator and the BATS algorithm.
 All the experiments on the convergence of single and multi-spike models, on the MNIST dataset, its extended version EMNIST and Fashion MNIST are also provided to reproduce our results.

+# Modification

+This modified version applies an artificial discretization to the spike times in the inference step, to mimic the behaviour of a time steps based simulator as frequently used.
+Of course the speed in this case in not time step dependent, allowing for arbitrary small time steps.

 ## Dependencies and Libraries